• Skip to primary navigation

 • Get them involved in hand washing the car and/or show them how a car wash works.

-• Vacuum and clean up the inside dashboard and windows.
+• Vacuum and clean up the inside dashboard and windows and explain that this keeps them safe inside the car.

 WEEK FOUR: CAR SAFETY ON THE ROAD